SilvioBarros/SilvioBarros/README.md

 - 👋 Hello, I @SilvioBarros
 - 📚 I am a student of the technical course of systems development
-- 🙃 I'm looking to collaborate and learn from projects
+- 🙃  I'm looking to collaborate and learn from front-end projects
 - 📫 Please contact me: silviotenorioprofissional@gmail.com